Mindletic Journal Interpretation - High-energy unpleasant quadrant

 Based on this emotion dimensional model, the Mindletic journal defines emotions as having two dimensions, pleasantness and energy.
 The horizontal axis is meant to track pleasantness - it represents how pleasant or unpleasant we feel.
 The vertical axis represents energy: how much physical energy is running through our bodies.
 The two axes cross to form four quadrants, and each has a color that you can interpret using this guide:

-The high-energy unpleasant quadrant (mahogany) represents such emotions as being angry, shocked, anxious, or concerned.
-This is an excellent time to write a persuasive argument or advocate for something you believe in.
-Also, it is a good place to be when you want to take action on something important or to compete in debate or sports.
+The high-energy unpleasant quadrant (mahogany) represents emotions such as being angry, shocked, anxious, or concerned.
+This is an excellent time to channel this whirlwind energy to e.g. write a persuasive argument or advocate for something you believe in.
+It is also a good place to be when you want to take action on something important or to compete in debate or sports.
+Make sure you reflect on what triggers you to arrive at this unpleasant high-energy state.

-How to move from this quadrant when needed?
+How to move away from this quadrant when needed?

-Try going for a walk, listening to your favorite music, or taking a few slow deep breaths to clear your head and calm your body.
-Use the Self-care section in Mindletic or simple self-talk (e.g., “This is a part of my day, but it does not define my whole day”).
+Try going for a walk to clear your head, listening to your stress-busting music, or taking a few slow deep breaths to calm your body.
+Use the Self-care section in Mindletic or a rephrasing self-talk (e.g., “This is a part of my day, but it does not define my whole day”).